-Some families have two moms and two dads.
-This board book celebrates loving families by showing two busy moms doing everyday activities like eating breakfast, going on a playdate and reading a book before bedtime.
+Some families have two moms or two dads.
+This board book celebrates loving families by showing two busy moms doing everyday activities, like eating breakfast, going on a playdate and reading a book before bedtime.

 When Julián sees women dressed up in mermaid costumes, he wants to recreate the costume at home with a curtain and potted fern.
 But what will his Abuela think of him?
 This book encourages kids to love themselves.